flatlogic/react-native-starter/README.md

 That's it!
 Cool, right?

+## Documentation

+Our handy documentation can be found on official RNS website: https://docs.reactnativestarter.com

 ## Contributing

 If you find any problems, please [open an issue](https://github.com/flatlogic/react-native-starter/issues/new) or submit a fix as a pull request.